odudename/wordpress_crypto_tool/README.txt

 == Limit Access to Content/Page ==
 ​

-* Show or hide content based on the availability of a specific Web3Domain.
+* Show or hide content based on the availability of a specific Web3 ODude Name.
 * Limit access to a full specific page.
 * Limit access to certain parts of the content using shortcode.
 * Example shortcode: `[crypto-block] Private article [/crypto-block]`

-= Option 1: Restrict by Web3Domain =
+= Option 1: Restrict by ODude Name =
-* Users must have a specific NFT web3domain name from web3yak.com in their wallet.
+* Users must have a specific NFT ODude Name in their wallet.
 * Use the shortcode `[crypto-access-domain]` to limit access to a page.

 = Option 2: Restrict by NFT or Cryptocurrency =